Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees take the field on Friday at Yankee Stadium against Louie Varland, who is starting for the Minnesota Twins.
-First pitch is at 7:05 PM ET for the second game of a four-game series.
+Domingo German and the New York Yankees will hit the field against the Minnesota Twins and starting pitcher Tyler Mahle on Saturday at Yankee Stadium.

-Oddsmakers list the Yankees as -175 favorites on the moneyline, while giving the underdog Twins +145 moneyline odds.
-The matchup's total has been set at 8.5 runs.
+Bookmakers list the Yankees as -135 moneyline favorites, while giving the underdog Twins +110 moneyline odds.
+The game's over/under has been set at 8.5 runs.

 Rep your team with officially licensed Yankeesgear!
 Head to Fanatics to find jerseys, shirts, and much more.